Nasturtium: what's edible?

 - Fold into an omelet: the leaves and flowers can be added as well.
 Check out this herbed omelet with halloumi and nasturtiums.

-- Sandwiches: add to any sandwich for a unique flavor (mix in with mustard or sprinkle on top of cheese)
+- Sandwiches: add chopped stems to any sandwich for a unique flavor (mix in with mustard or sprinkle on top of cheese)

 - Compound butter that gets used on bread, fresh grilled corn on the cob, etc